torvalds/linux/Documentation/teaching/so2/assign4-transport-protocol.rst

 =====================================
-Assignment 4.b - SO2 Transport Protocol
+Assignment 4 - SO2 Transport Protocol
 =====================================

-- Deadline: :command:`Tuesday, 24 May 2022, 23:00`
+- Deadline: :command:`Monday, 29 May 2023, 23:00`
 - This assignment can be made in teams (max 2).
 Only one of them must submit the assignment, and the names of the student should be listed in a README file.

 Implement a simple datagram transport protocol - STP (*SO2 Transport Protocol*).